pennystack/Simulation-For-HIV-Dataset-Python/README.md

    - Files `aij.RData`, `bij.RData`, `sij.RData`, `vij.RData` contain the parameter estimations obtained from the original dataset.
 These parameters are used for computing the transition probability matrix $P_{ij}$​ and the Weibull duration times, which are used to generate the simulated dataset.

 2. Folder **`src`**
-   - `CMakeLists`, **`.ipynb_checkpoints`**: Required to build the libraries for Python.
+   - `CMakeLists`: Required to build the libraries for Python.
 If the pre-built libraries do not work in your environment, you can use these files to build the libraries manually (see section [🔧 Libraries Malfunctions](#-libraries-malfunctions)).
    - `loglikelihoodpython.cpp`: C++ functions adapted for Python, to calculate components used for the dataset simulation (e.g., transition probabilities, probability densities, etc.).

 3. File `Main_simulation_script.ipynb`: Main script that performs the dataset simulation, estimates parameters on the simulated data, and computes basic statistics (means, confidence intervals, p-values, t-values) for the estimated parameters.